-- Numbness or tingling in one or both arms or legs
+- Pain, numbness, or tingling in one or both arms

 In This Article: